Friendica: Features

-Friendica users can connect with others via their own Friendica server, but may also fully integrate contacts from other platforms including Twitter, Diaspora, Pump.io, StatusNet and more recently ActivityPub (including Mastodon, Pleroma and Pixelfed) into their 'newsfeed'.
-In addition to these two way connections, users can also use Friendica as a publishing platform to post content to WordPress, Tumblr and Libertree.
-Posting to Google+ was also supported until that service was shutdown.
-In addition, e-mail contacts and RSS feeds can be integrated.
+Friendica users can connect with others via their own Friendica server, but may also fully integrate contacts from other platforms including Diaspora, Pump.io, GNU social, email, Discourse and more recently ActivityPub (including Mastodon, Pleroma and Pixelfed) and Bluesky into their 'newsfeed'.
+In addition to these two way connections, users can also use Friendica as a publishing platform to post content to WordPress, Tumblr, Insanejournal and Libertree.
+Posting to Google+ was also supported until that service was shut down.
+In addition, RSS feeds can be ingested.
 Because users are distributed across many servers, their "addresses" consist of a username, the "@" symbol, and the domain name of the Friendica instance in the same manner email addresses are formed.
+Twitter support was available but was deprecated due to API changes under Elon Musk's leadership rendering it unusable.

 Most of the functionality from major microblogging and social networking platforms are available in Friendica; for example, tagging users and groups via "@ mentions"; direct messages; hashtags; photo albums; "likes"; "dislikes"; comments; and re-shares of publicly visible posts.
 Published items can be edited and updated across the network.
 Comprehensive settings for privacy and the public visibility of posts allow users to regulate who can read which contributions, or see specific information about the user.
 Users can also create multiple profiles, allowing different groups of people (such as friends, or work mates) to see a different profile entirely when viewing the same page.
 User accounts can be downloaded or deleted, and can be imported to a different Friendica server if so required.
 Public forums can be created under different accounts, which can be switched between if the accounts are registered with the same email address.

 Development

 There is no corporation behind Friendica.
-The developers work on a voluntary basis and the project is run informally, the platform itself is used for the communication between the developers.
+The developers work on a voluntary basis and the project is run informally; the platform itself is used for the communication between the developers.
 There are different forums within Friendica, such as "Friendica Developers" and "Friendica Support".
 The source code of Friendica is hosted on GitHub.